 - If you are not confident to file your small claims suit then find a local consumer advocate attorney here.

-If you have paid thousands of dollars to a scam company you are claiming has not helped you, while the process above is a bit time consuming and involves some cost, it will be a worthwhile attempt to get a refund.
+If you have paid thousands of dollars to a debt relief company you are claiming has not helped you, while the process above is a bit time consuming and involves some cost, it will be a worthwhile attempt to get a refund.

 If you are still unhappy with the company, feel free to file a scam report here.